bgpedersen/web-dev-guides/angular/angular.md

   └── webpack@5.74.0
 ```

 Here you can see version 5.73.0 is used 1 place, and all others use 5.74.0.
-To fix this, install the lower version with `npm i webpack@5.73.0 -D` and run your angular application again.
+To fix this, install the higher version with `npm i webpack@5.74.0 -D --save-exact`, delete `package-lock.json`, `npm i` and rerun your angular application again.
 Now it should work.

 ERROR #1